millerms/CranburyChiropractic/_pages/services/full-spine-extremities.md

 ---

 ## Overview
-Chiropractic care isn’t just for the spine.
-Joints in the **ankles, knees, hips, shoulders, elbows, and wrists** can limit movement and change how you feel.
-We assess the whole system and, when appropriate, use precise, hands-on adjustments for both spine **and** extremities.
+Stiff or “stuck” joints—spine or extremities—can change how you move and feel.
+We assess the whole system and, when it fits your goals, use precise, hands‑on adjustments for both spine and limbs.
 {: .reveal .reveal--fade }

 ### Why adjustments may help
-Joints are packed with sensors (mechanoreceptors) that tell your brain how a joint is moving.
-When motion is restricted, those signals get “noisy,” which can feel like stiffness or discomfort.
-A gentle, quick adjustment can restore motion and often improves how your brain and muscles coordinate.
+Joints are packed with position receptors that talk to your nervous system; clearer input commonly translates to smoother, easier movement.
 We explain each step and only adjust when it fits your goals.
 {: .reveal .reveal--fade }

-### When it may help
+### When we use it
 - Stiffness/tightness that limits **range of motion**
 - Discomfort that isn’t resolving with exercise alone
 - Returning to activity after sprains/strains (once it’s safe)